 Interns and Volunteers

-Thanks also to all our past interns and volunteers: Hayden Arp, Joon Song, Jessica Roxburgh, Alyssa Schimmel, Pauline Tran, Georgia Chaconas, Olga Tsyganova, Helen Park, Jennifer Tamayo, Andy Cole, Lauren Harrison, Michael Degnan, Carol Heller Nation, Ann Kurzius, Emery Pajer, and David Bujard.
+Our deep thanks also to all our past interns and volunteers: Samantha Liming, Hayden Arp, Joon Song, Jessica Roxburgh, Alyssa Schimmel, Pauline Tran, Georgia Chaconas, Olga Tsyganova, Helen Park, Jennifer Tamayo, Andy Cole, Lauren Harrison, Michael Degnan, Carol Heller Nation, Ann Kurzius, Emery Pajer, and David Bujard.

 Support for Beltway Poetry Quarterly has come from the DC Commission on the Arts and Humanities and the Humanities Council of Washington, DC.
 Additional support has been generously provided by the American Poetry Museum, DC Shorts Film Festival, Letras Latinas, Poetry Mutual, Split This Rock, and The Word Works.